Poor Contracting Practices and a Canadian Helicopter HESLO Accident (Heli-Express Airbus AS350B2 C-GHEX at Hydro-Quebec Powerline Worksite)

 In this case, though the end customer volunteered a series of safety actions during a TSB investigation, the safety culture may not even have achieved the Reactive level routinely.
 The scale of unreported occurrences and serious incidents uncovered by TSB suggests that the end customer was either not effective at sharing lessons or their contractors were not inclined to draw attention to adverse events.
 Again this may be because a large non-aviation organisation was dismissing or down playing significant flight safety events that don’t result in injuries and so would not reflect in their occupational health and safety metrics.
 Alternatively perhaps its contractors, wishing to protect their supplier performance scores, were not sharing the leaning from occurrences as they will be commercially penalised.

-A new approach to contracted is vested contracting / vested outscoring a “business model, methodology, mindset and movement for creating highly collaborative business relationships that enable true win-win relationships in which both parties are equally committed to each other’s success”.
+A new approach to contracting is vested contracting / vested outscoring a “business model, methodology, mindset and movement for creating highly collaborative business relationships that enable true win-win relationships in which both parties are equally committed to each other’s success”.
 It also is designed to stop micromanaging suppliers with disproportionate customer ‘shadow organisations’.

 The five principles of the vested contracting approach are: